Table of Contents Show

 Though a mosquito bite may not take an ugly form as done by the bed bug bite, one must be aware of the potential diseases that a mosquito can transmit through its bite.

-Application of mosquito repellent not allowing water to collect in pots and vessels are measures you can take on an individual level.
+The application of mosquito repellents and not allowing water to collect in pots and vessels are measures you can take individually.

-This makes the public aware of the possible signs and symptoms, and seeking immediate medical help through newspapers, television, and radio are also very important.
+This makes the public aware of the possible signs and symptoms, and seeking immediate medical help through newspapers, television, and radio is also very important.

 Also, bed bugs are challenging to deal with as they can survive in extreme conditions, thus making them difficult to eradicate.